mojolicious/mojo.js/docs/Rendering.md

 ### Layouts

-Most of the time when using `mt` templates you will want to wrap your generated content in an HTML skeleton, thanks to layouts that's absolutely trivial.
+Most of the time when using `tmpl` templates you will want to wrap your generated content in an HTML skeleton, thanks to layouts that's absolutely trivial.

 ```js
 import mojo from '@mojojs/core';